-The Walkin’ Fit Adjustable Splint is designed to provide a comfortable, customizable fit for any pet.
-Designed to stabilize and support either a pet’s Tarsal or Carpal joints.
+The Walkin’ Fit Adjustable Splint is designed to provide a comfortable, customizable fit for any pet and designed to stabilize and support either a pet’s Tarsal or Carpal joints.
 This splint features an adjustable angle to accommodate a pet’s front or back leg.

 The Walkin’ Fit’s width and angle can be adjusted as you progress through a treatment plan to maintain a proper fit for your patient.
-Eliminating the need to stock multiple splints and the delay caused from custom ordering braces for different sized dogs and conditions.
-Allowing you to easily fit and treat patients on the spot.
+You eliminate the need to stock multiple splints and the delay caused by custom ordering braces for different sized dogs and conditions.
+The Adjustable Splint allows you to fit and treat patients on the spot easily.

-- Supports both the Tarsal and/or Carpal joints
+- Supports both the Tarsal and Carpal joints

 - Accommodates a patient’s specific anatomic considerations – “posty” or “low” conformation

 - Useful for Tibiotarsal instability and Collateral ligament injuries – either medically managed or in recovery or early mobilization phase post-op

 Brace yourself and always have the right splint on hand; select the Walkin’ Fit Pro Kit to purchase one of every size!

 The Walkin’ Fit® Adjustable Splint may benefit pets with the following conditions:

 - Osteoarthritis of the Tarsal or Metatarsal joints